 The Alberta Utilities Commission is a quasi-judicial agency of the Alberta government which makes independent decisions in accordance with relevant statutes and regulations.

-The Commission is authorized to collect and use certain personal information in compliance with Alberta's Freedom of Information and Protection of Privacy Act, which states that "No personal information may be collected by or for a public body unless that information is necessary for an operating program or activity of the public body."
+The AUC is authorized to collect and use certain personal information in compliance with Alberta's Freedom of Information and Protection of Privacy Act, which states that "No personal information may be collected by or for a public body unless that information is necessary for an operating program or activity of the public body."

 Personal information collected by the AUC will be used only for the purpose for which it was collected or for a use consistent with that purpose.